-- Kauai: Green Energy is building a 6.7 megawatt biomass-fired generator that will produce 11% of Kauai's electricity once completed. - Oahu: H-POWER produces 7-8% of Oahu's electricity from trash. - Maui: - Hawaiian Commercial and Sugar (HC&S) generates 10% of Maui's electricity from the fiber (bagasse) by-product of sugar production. - o Maui County is planning a 15 MW waste to energy and a 1 MW landfill gas facility. - Hawaii Island: Hu Honua is developing a 21.5 MW facility that will produce 10% of the Big Island's electricity when completed.
+- Kauai: Green Energy is building a 6.7 megawatt biomass-fired generator that will produce 11% of Kauai's electricity once completed. - Oahu: H-POWER34 produces 5% of Oahu's electricity from trash. - Maui: - o Hawaiian Commercial and Sugar (HC&S) generates 4% of Maui's electricity from the fiber (bagasse) by-product of sugar production. - Maui County has contracted for an Integrated Waste Conversion and Energy Project which could have a capacity of 1.5 MW35 - Hawaii Island: Hu Honua is developing a 21.5 MW facility that will produce 10% of the Big Island's electricity when completed.